vidyar/shippabledocs1/sources/config.rst

 environment variables
 .....................

-We believe this is the most powerful feature of our platform.
-You can test your projects with multiple different setting for every push into your repo.
-Every statement of this command will trigger a seperate build with that version of the env variables.
+We believe this is one of the powerful features Shippable offers.
+You can test your projects with multiple different settings for every push into your repo.
+Every statement of this command will trigger a seperate build with that specific version of the environment variables.

 .. code-block:: python